Krishna River

-The Krishna River in the Deccan Plateau is the third-longest in India, after the Ganga and Godavari.
+The Krishnā River in the Deccan Plateau is the third-longest in India, after the Ganga and Godavari.
 It is also the fourth-largest in terms of water inflows and river basin area in India, after the Ganga, Indus and Godavari.
 The river, also called the Krishnaveni, is 1400 km long and flows for 282 kilometres in Maharashtra.
 It is a major source of irrigation in the Indian states of Maharashtra, Karnataka, Telangana and Andhra Pradesh.

+History

+Jain literary sources including Kalpasutra and the Nisithacurni describe the region near the Krishnavena (Krishna) River as Abhiradesa (land of the Abhiras), indicating its historical association with the Abhiras.

 Course

 The Krishna River originates in the Western Ghats near Mahabaleshwar, at an elevation of about 1,300 m, in the state of Maharashtra in central India.
 From Mahabaleshwar, it flows to the town of Wai, and continues east until it empties into the Bay of Bengal.
 The Krishna River passes through the Indian states of Maharashtra, Karnataka, Andhra Pradesh, and Telangana.
 Over its 1400 km length, it flows for 305 km in Maharashtra, 483 km in Karnataka, and 612 km in Andhra Pradesh.